 Despite what you might have heard on Twitter or from your co-workers, things are starting to look a bit better for first home buyers in Australia.
-According to ABS Household Lending statistics for April 2019, lending to first home buyers rose to a six and a half year high, occupying a market share of 28.2%.
+According to Australian Bureau of Statistics data (ABS), lending to first home buyers rose to a 12 year high in January 2021, occupying a market share of 36.5%.

-Australian First Home Owner Grants (FHOG) were first introduced in July 2000 through a national scheme separately legislated, funded and administrated by the different states and territories.
+Australian First Home Owner Grants (FHOG) were first introduced in July 2000 through a national scheme separately legislated, funded and administered by the different states and territories.
 The purpose?
 To provide a one-off payment to prospective first home buyers to help them break into the property market.

 Is it really that easy?
 Let’s explore.